Science of Civil and Environmental Engineering

 We are profound problem solvers and take on a leading role in a world that is becoming more complex and fast-paced through our technical expertise and academic reputation.

-The present Development Plan 2019+ of the Faculty of Civil Engineering is the result of an extensive, participative discussion process.
-Based on an in-depth analysis of the initial situation and after defining the principles of development, it contains the main strategic development goals of the faculty in teaching, research and organizational development for the next two performance periods until 2025.
+The present Development Plan 2025+ of the Faculty of Civil and Environmental Engineering is the result of an extensive, participatory discussion process and contains the essential strategic development goals of the faculty in teaching, research and organizational development for the next two performance agreement periods until 2028.

-The future challenges and necessary developments of the Faculty of Civil Engineering are closely related to current and emerging socio-political, ecological, economic and technological trends.
+In this context, the future challenges and necessary developments of the Faculty of Civil and Environmental Engineering are closely related to current and emerging socio-political, ecological and economic as well as technological trends.

 - Big Data in Civil Engineering